 If you’ve got a mobile device that’s got a MediaTek ARM v8 chipset, and you wish to get root access to the chipset, have root access to your device and be able to directly execute root commands form your device, you’d be glad to know that you can use the MTK-SU.
 Originally, the MTK-SU tool was intended for the Amazon Fire Tablet line-up, but by some means or another, the developer of the tool later found out that the MTK-SU tool can actually work on any device that has a MediaTek ARM v8 chipset running in it.

-- How to Connect Android Phone to Tv: 5 Easy Method
+- How to Connect Android Phone to Tv: With USB Cable or Wireless

 - How To Update iPhone iOS & iPadOS using Finder & macOS Catalina

 - How To Unlock The iPhone XR For Any Carrier

 - How To Root Sony Xperia 10 & 10 Plus: Simple Guide

 In this post, we would be explaining in details, the steps to gaining root access to a MediaTek ARM V8 Device with the MTK-SU tool, and also leaving you with the download link to the tool.